Internet Explorer 9 and above.

 Please note that our chocolates are made and shipped from New York City, so orders going to the west coast and deep south will be the most expensive.
 During late spring and summer we only offer Ground shipping to addresses in our 1 day delivery zone and Next Day shipping to all other destinations to protect your chocolate from melting.

-Orders placed Monday through Wednesday before 12:00pm noon (EST) are generally delivered by the end of the week unless you specify otherwise.
+Orders placed Monday through Wednesday before 9:00am (EST) are generally delivered by the end of the week unless you specify otherwise.
 The earliest possible delivery date based on our shipping schedule and your chosen shipping method will be presented to you during checkout.

 We offer same day messenger service within Manhattan (New York City) only.
 To place an order for delivery via messenger, please call 212-414-2462.